-To ensure the health and safety concerns of student, staff, and community members, the district shall adopt an integrated pest management plan (IPM) by July 1, 2012, which emphasizes the least possible risk to students, staff, and community members and shall adopt a list of low-impact pesticides for use with the IPM plan.
+To ensure the health and safety concerns of student, staff and community members, the district shall adopt an integrated pest management plan (IPM)1 which emphasizes the least possible risk to students, staff and community members and shall adopt a list of low-impact pesticides for use with the IPM plan.

 The IPM plan is a proactive strategy that:

 1. Focuses on the long-term prevention or suppression of pest problems through economically sound measures that:

 a.
 Protect the health and safety of students and staff;